 formulating and executing integrated, rapid responses to crisis situations.

-Towson University's Master of Science in Integrated Homeland Security Management balances broad-based knowledge with specific areas of specialization and an applied capstone experience.
+Towson University's Master of Science in Integrated Homeland Security Management balances broad-based knowledge with specific areas of specialization and an applied capstone research experience to provide those working in the homeland security enterprise with the skills needed to craft, allocate, and employ the human and material resources of their organizations.
 The program's core courses constitute the Post-Baccalaureate Certificate in Security Assessment and Management.

-The entire Integrated Homeland Security Management program is delivered online.
-The goal of the online program is to provide students all the necessary resources at their finger tips.
-Students participate in online classroom discussions and review class materials whenever they choose.
-The university utilizes Blackboard web as the learning platform for all online courses, so there is a consistent format from course to course.
+Currently, the Integrated Homeland Security Management program is delivered online.
+The goal of the online program is to provide working professionals the resources and flexibility to be successful graduate students.
+Via Towson University’s Blackboard website, students participate in online classroom discussions and review class materials.
 The application process and curriculum requirements for online learners are identical to those for students attending courses on Towson's campus.